 The Technology and Human Trafficking Initiative is a project of the USC Annenberg Center on Communication Leadership and Policy created to study the current use and broader implementation of information and communication technologies in the international fight against human trafficking and modern slavery.

-- The Technology And Labor Trafficking Project funded by Humanity United
+- Technology and Labor Trafficking in a Network Society funded by Humanity United

 - Anti-Human Trafficking Communication And Social Media in Indonesia funded by USAID